 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are generally more costly than phone calls made outside of jail.
+Calls made in jail are generally more expensive than phone calls made outside of jail.
 There are certain restrictions about how often you can use the phone, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you are disciplined for an infraction, phone privileges may be limited or eliminated altogether.

 The Butler County Jail phone number is: 334-382-3321